From the coarse geometry of warped cones to the measured coupling of groups: Introduction

-We remark that the assumptions of `continuity' and `preservation of orbits' for the family quasi-isometries $\Phi^t$ is very natural in the category of warped cones.
-In case of `box spaces', a quasi-isometry map between $n$th level of two box spaces is automatically continuous.
-On the other hand, since a group acts transitively on its quotient groups, a quasi-isometry map between $n$th level of two box spaces preserves the orbits.
-Moreover, we remark that our result can be seen as an extension of the following result by Fisher-Nguyen-Limbeek \cite{FNL19} in the setting of infinite presentability under some extra assumptions.
+We remark that all four assumptions on the family of quasi-isometries $\Phi^t$ is very natural in the category of warped cones.
+In case of `box spaces', a $(K,C)$-quasi-isometry map between $n$th level of two box spaces is automatically Borel.
+Since a group acts transitively on its quotient groups, a quasi-isometry map between $n$th level of two box spaces preserves the orbits and it is $C$-onto along the orbits.
+Finally, any $(K,C)$-quasi-isometry satisfies the fourth assumption of our main theorem.

-\begin{thm}\cite{FNL19} Let $\Gamma$ and $\Lambda$ be finitely presented groups acting isometrically, freely and minimally on compact manifolds $M$ and $N$ (respectively).
-Assume that neither of $\Gamma$ and $\Lambda$ is commensurable to a group with a non-trivial free abelian factor.
-Suppose that the warped cones associated with the actions $\Gamma\curvearrowright M$ and $\Lambda\curvearrowright N$ are quasi-isometric.
-Then there is an affine commensuration of the two actions. \end{thm}